Out of stock

-Fruity aroma, sweet, reliable; an exceptional heirloom apple from Iowa in 1892.
-Many doubt and turn their nose up at this variety but when homegrown and tree-ripened it is actually quite crisp, juicy and tasty.
-Makes quite good apple butter, but not a pie apple.
-We include it for two reasons: we have seen it produce exceptionally large, delicious and good quality fruits even on neglected trees here in Central KY, attesting to it’s resilience and disease-resistance, and, people want it and ask for it.
+Fruity aroma, sweet, reliable; a classic heirloom apple from Iowa in 1892.
+Not impressive from the grocery store, and not as popular as it used to be, but when homegrown and tree-ripened it is actually quite crisp, juicy and tasty.
+Makes excellent apple butter, but not a pie apple.
+We include it for two reasons: we have seen it produce exceptionally large, delicious and good quality fruits even on neglected trees here in Central KY, attesting to it’s resilience and disease-resistance, and, people still want it and ask for it.
 A solid home-orchard and commercial choice and time-tested variety.
+Don’t knock it till you’ve homegrown it.

 Ripening: Late Season.